datacharmer/dbdeployer/README.md

     $ dbdeployer admin unlock sandbox_name

+## Sandbox upgrade

+dbdeployer 1.10.0 introduces upgrades:

+    $ dbdeployer admin upgrade -h
+    Upgrades a sandbox to a newer version.
+    The sandbox with the new version must exist already.
+    The data directory of the old sandbox will be moved to the new one.

+    Usage:
+      dbdeployer admin upgrade sandbox_name newer_sandbox [flags]

+    Examples:
+    dbdeployer admin upgrade msb_8_0_11 msb_8_0_12

+    Flags:
+      -h, --help   help for upgrade

+To perform an upgrade, the following conditions myst be met:

+* Both sandboxes must be **single** deployments.
+* The older version must be one major version behind (5.6.x to 5.7.x, or 5.7.x to 8.0.x, but not 5.6.x to 8.0.x) or same major version but different revision (e.g. 5.7.22 to 5.7.23)
+* The newer version must have been already deployed.
+* The newer version must have mysql_upgrade in its base directory (e.g $SANDBOX_BINARY/5.7.23/bin)

+dbdeployer checks all the conditions, then

+1. stops both databases;
+2. renames the data directory of the newer version;
+3. moves the data directory of the older version under the newer sandbox;
+4. restarts the newer version;
+5. runs mysql_upgrade.

+The older version is, at this point, not operational anymore, and can be deleted.

 ## Compiling dbdeployer

 Should you need to compile your own binaries for dbdeployer, follow these steps: